Revised: October 28, 2025

 - For any non-exempt work registrant, determine if the client(s) is considered ABAWD.

-- If a WorkFirst household is sanctioned, determine whether or not the sanctioned persons are exempt from Basic Food work requirements.
+- If a WorkFirst household is sanctioned, determine whether the sanctioned individual is exempt from Basic Food work requirements.
 Disqualify non-participating members of the TANF household from receiving Basic Food unless they are exempt under WAC 388-444-0010.